Monday, May 15, 2017

 *The King James Version also translated the word *en* with the word *with* in the sense of possession, another usage of relationship: Matthew 1:18,23; Mark 9:1.

-In harmony with 1 Corinthians 8:6 and many other scriptures, we believe the correct conclusin is that the apostle Paul is not saying that the things created were created in --located inside of, close to, or around -- Jesus, but rather that, the one spoken of earlier, "God, the Father of our Lord, Jesus Christ", created all these things by means [instrumentality] of Jesus
+In harmony with 1 Corinthians 8:6 and many other scriptures, we believe the correct conclusin is that the apostle Paul is not saying that the all created were created in --located inside of, close to, or around -- Jesus, but rather that, the one spoken of earlier, "God, the Father of our Lord, Jesus Christ", created the all spoken of by means [instrumentality] of Jesus

 .